 Planning ahead

-You should always try to plan ahead and be aware of what might be happen in the future.
+You should always try to plan ahead and be aware of what effects herbicide performance.
 For example, there is no point in using a long term pre emergent turf or lawn herbicide like Bayer Specticle if you intend to overseed in two months.

-Likewise plan for the worst case scenario.
+Likewise plan for the worst case scenario, even if you are only using a lawn herbicide.
 If you’re transitioning out ryegrass from couch think carefully before you decide on what to use for chemical transition.
 If problems do occur then using a chemical with a long reseeding period isn’t going to be the smartest decision you can make.

 FAQ